DJF3/Webex-SDK-Cards-example/README.md

 # More like this?

-Will be announced in the "Webex Developer" LinkedIn group at: http://cs.co/webexdevlink
+Will be announced in the _Webex Developer LinkedIn group_ at: http://cs.co/webexdevlink And for all your Webex Developer resources, go to http://cs.co/webexdevinfo